 Whether moving up from the Lower School or joining The Perse at Year 9, the Middle School is a time of transition and discovery.
 Our goal is help each child develop the ability and attitude to learn and succeed at the highest level, while also developing respect and empathy for themselves and others.

 We take the development of the individual as the driving force behind our work.
 A co-ordinated study skills programme across the Middle School helps our students develop the 4Rs: Resilience, Resourcefulness, Relating and Reflection.
-See the Head of Middle School Richard Cross’s blog on this topic.

 As they mature, students increasingly take responsibility for their and others’ welfare.
 We have a student mentor programme, designed so older Middle School students can provide support for younger boys and girls.
 In the same way, sixth form prefects also help to provide a student support system that ensures all pupils have someone to go to if needed.